TheOddler/aplai/report/report.md

 Where we do see an improvement is in the number of needed backtrack.
 Only the classical viewpoint needs backtracks, the alternative seems to be able to resolve everything using only shallow backtracks or none at all.
 Of course the channeled version then also doesn't require backtracking.
-This could mean that the constraints are stronger in the alternate viewpoint (and thus also with channeling), meaning that only the correct numbers are found for each cell.
+This could mean that the constraints are stronger in the alternate viewpoint (and thus also with channeling), meaning that any incorrect number can be ruled out using only propagation.
-But, it seems that this stronger propagation actually uses more time than just backtracking occasionally.
+But, it seems that this stronger propagation actually uses more time compared to just doing some backtracking.

 With _ECLiPSE_, there are a lot of search parameters that you can choose from.
 The following are the possible variable selection strategies: